 Now, if I mirror my iPhone, the screen is a bit wider but I lose some display with horizontal lines on the top and bottom of screen.
 Between the two, I prefer this method when mirroring as I think it looks better, although I still have the same issues with buffering, texts, etc.

 I stream.
-Streaming also displays whatever is on your device directly to the TV but with the FULL SCREEN experience.
-See image below.
-Since I use my trusty iPhone holder to display my cadence and HR via my Wahoo App, I do not need need to display my cadence and HR on the screen.
-While I lose the on screen metrics, I gain the full screen PLUS I do not have any buffering, class freezing or distractions from text messages.
+Streaming displays the class directly to the TV but with the FULL-SCREEN experience.
+See the image below.
+Notice that with streaming I no longer see cadence, heart rate, class minutes remaining, and the “Here Now” list on my TV.
+Since I use my trusty iPhone holder to display my cadence and HR via my Wahoo App, I do not need to display my cadence and HR on the screen.
+While I lose the on-screen metrics, I gain the full screen PLUS I do not have any buffering, class freezing, or distractions from text messages.
 To each her own.

 And when you stream, you simply click “Apple TV.”

-In addition to mirroring and streaming, I have friends that connect with either a combination of an Apple Lighting Adapter + AV connectors (like connecting a laptop to a monitor) or an Amazon Firestick and they get the type of experience that is closest to the mirroring that I described above with the bonus of full screen experience.
+In addition to mirroring and streaming, I have friends that connect with either a combination of an Apple Lighting Adapter + AV connectors (like connecting a laptop to a monitor) or they use something like an Amazon Firestick or Chromecast wireless dongle and they get the type of experience that is closest to the mirroring that I described above with the bonus of full-screen experience.
 I haven’t tried and it can’t speak to it, although with the AV connectors there is a cord that will run from your device to TV.

 Disclaimer: My Sipping & Shopping blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.